 This is an intensive training programme for professionals whose work largely involves supporting Lámh users and their families in a service setting, and who plan to deliver Lámh Courses to staff members and families.

 - Have completed Modules One and 'Using Lámh in a Total Communication Approach' (QQI Level 5) (or formerly Module Two/Five Day Lámh);

-- Must have completed QQI Level 5 ULTCA (formerly Module Two/Five Day Lámh) more than one year prior to attending the Tutor Course (there is an exception to this for Speech & Language Therapists, please contact the Lámh Development Office to discuss);
+- Must have completed QQI Level 5 ULTCA (formerly Module Two/Five Day Lámh) more than one year prior to attending the Tutor Course (an exception of this duration applies to Speech & Language Therapists only at this time, please contact the Lámh Development Office to discuss);

 - Be using Lámh regularly in your work, supporting a number of Lámh users, and have experience of Lámh use in a variety of settings for 2 years or more;

 - Have an NFQ Level 7 qualification or higher in the following areas: Speech and language therapy, nursing, social care/sciences; psychology, special education, occupational therapy, early childhood studies or related areas of study, which must include modules on child development/psychology/disability studies;

 - Demonstrate experience of delivering information and training to others;